-In the early 50's he sold the house to the Watneys but after her husband's death, Elaine moved into the house in town known then as Sandgate.
+In the early 50's he sold the house to the Watneys who bought it as an investment, but after her husband's death, Elaine moved into the house in town known then as Sandgate.

 All her life in Sedgefield, Elaine was an active member of the community and besides her sizable contribution to the building of the public library, and the Sedgefield Community Church, her lasting legacy has been the Retirement Home.

 Fred and Nona Hawkins, Nellie Downes and Margaret Blakeway had been searching for a property to house and care for the elderly in Sedgefield when Elaine in her 80's offered her home to them for a nominal price.

 An Inaugural Meeting of the Sedgemeer Park Welfare Organisation for the Aged was held in the Community Church Hall on 19 September 1984.
 The steering committee was made up of Margaret Allen, Wally Bodmer, Fred Hawkins and Mike Loubser.

 During the next 4 years, the Town Clerk, Reg Basson and Mr and Mrs Wilfred Vowles advised and guided the committee through many legal aspects and foreseeable pitfalls so that by October 1988 the required authorisations were relatively easily accomplished for the newly fledged organisation.